FujiTheFox/FursonaGenerator/README.md

 # FursonaGenerator
-This is a furry fursona generator
+This is a furry fursona generator where you can generate fursona.

+Version 0.0.20